FreePYQ logoFreePYQ

 Explanation:

 Alluvial soil is primarily deposited by rivers, making it abundant in riverine regions.
 The Indo-Gangetic Plain, formed by the Indus, Ganga, and Brahmaputra rivers, is the largest alluvial tract in India.
 Peninsular Plateau (A) has more varied soils like red and black.
 Eastern and Western Ghats (C, D) are mountain ranges with different soil types.
-Thus, B is correct due to the direct association of alluvial soil with river plains.
+So, B is correct due to the direct association of alluvial soil with river plains.

 Question 75